ErikSchierboom/blog/content/posts/building-a-javascript-library-part-3-open-sourcing.md

 ---
 title: "Building a JavaScript library - part 3: open-sourcing"
 date: 2015-08-22
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - Open-source
+  - open-source
 ---

 This is the third in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 Our [previous post]({{< ref "/posts/building-a-javascript-library-part-2-automation" >}}) showed how we automated repetitive tasks.
 This post describes how we open-sourced our library.

 ## Why open-source?

-Before we'll describe *how* we made our library open-source, let's first ask: *why* ?
+Before we'll describe _how_ we made our library open-source, let's first ask: _why_ ?
 What exactly are the benefits of making code open-source?

 As it turns out, open-sourcing code has several advantages:

 - You don't have to do everything yourself.
 People all over the world can contribute (e.g. [node.js](https://github.com/nodejs/node) has over 700 contributors).
 This means the software can be developed faster and cheaper.
 - You benefit from the knowledge of others.
 They will find bugs you didn't and come up with new ideas.
 Furthermore, they will help you improve your code, making you a better programmer.
 - Your code becomes part of your CV.
 Not only does it demonstrate your skills as a programmer, it also implies you are passionate about developing software.
 Recruiters also actively scan open-source projects for potential candidates.
 - You use open-source software everyday (even without knowing it), why not give back to the community?
 It is the right thing to do.
 - It forces you to think on how to setup your project.
 If the code is difficult to work with or hard to build, you won't find many people helping you.
 - It is fun!
 Collaboratively developing software is one of my greatest joys in programming.